mirage/mirage-www/tmpl/blog/xen-block-devices-with-mirage.md

   dist/build/xen-disk/xen-disk connect <myvm> --path disk.raw
 }}

+Inside the VM we should be able to do some basic speed testing:

+{{
+  # dd if=/dev/xvdb of=/dev/null bs=1M iflag=direct count=100
+  100+0 records in
+  100+0 records out
+  104857600 bytes (105 MB) copied, 0.125296 s, 837 MB/s
+}}

-we should be able to mount the filesystem inside the VM, make changes and then disconnect (send SIGINT to xen-disk by hitting Control+C on your terminal) without disturbing the underlying disk contents.
+Plus we should be able to mount the filesystem inside the VM, make changes and then disconnect (send SIGINT to xen-disk by hitting Control+C on your terminal) without disturbing the underlying disk contents.